 Hurricanes are born from tropical storms over the oceans.
 They produce a significant amount of energy released through heavy rain and thunder.
 Hurricanes create violent storm surges that cause severe devastation to communities.
 National Geographic states that winds can reach speeds of 160 miles per hour, and can even spawn off tornadoes.
 Hurricanes can go on for a few hours to a few weeks.
 High winds coupled with torrential rainfall collapse buildings and cause severe flooding.

 A wildfire needs a supply of fuel, oxygen, and heat to erupt.
 Natural wildfires are sparked by lightning or high temperatures.
-However, human-caused fire are more common.
-The blaze can stay alive from days to several weeks with an unpredictable direction.
+However, human-caused fires are more common.
+The blaze can stay alive from days to weeks with an unpredictable direction.
 Drought-stricken land is particularly vulnerable.
 The high heat invites combustion and the flames are fueled by the dry vegetation.
 Wildfires are harmless to humans until they reach populated areas.
 Once the fire engulfs buildings people lose their homes and places of work.
 A wildfire threatens a family’s security.
 The scope of damage can be expansive and rebuilding is expensive.

 Earthquakes are frequent and range in size.
 The National Earthquake Information Center reports around 35 a day, which are usually small to moderate.
 Major earthquakes in highly populated areas can trigger large amounts of destruction and casualties in a short amount of time.
 There are about 18 major earthquakes a year and usually one great earthquake of a magnitude of 8 or more.
-When seismic waves cause buildings to collapse, it can take countless lives.
-Aftershocks can occur for weeks, continuing to damage the same area and complicating rescue and relief efforts.
+When seismic waves cause buildings to collapse, they can take countless lives.
+Aftershocks can occur for weeks, continuing to damage the same area while complicating rescue and relief efforts.
 Earthquakes can provoke landslides, rock fall, tsunamis, and even avalanches to occur.

 A drought is a low amount of rainfall in a specific area for one season or more.
-Land becomes arid and can crack and break up, lacking moisture.
+Land becomes arid and can crack and break up, from a lack of moisture.
 As the water evaporates, the soil loses its nutrients and results in the loss of animal and plant life.
 Drought hinders crop production, damages natural habitats, and creates a fire-prone environment.
 Since droughts can last years, so can the economic and agricultural impacts.
 People face hunger, dehydration, and malnutrition.
 Although droughts are natural events, human activity can compound the problem.
 Communities should be conscious of water consumption levels during droughts.

 Underwater disturbances, like earthquakes and volcanic eruptions, cause tsunamis.
 Composed of a series of large waves, tsunamis are a strong force that can cause serious damages.
 Once a tsunami reaches shore, it sends a surge of water over coastal communities.
 National Geographic explains that a tsunami can tower higher than 100 feet when it smashes onto the land.
 The first wave causes direct damage, and the successive waves only compound it.
 The endless rush of the waves forces water levels to rise beyond the coast, dismantling power lines and uprooting trees.

 Rebuilding is costly and can leave a community with lasting economic consequences.
 Natural disasters destroy important buildings, such as workplaces, hospitals, and schools.
 A report released by the UNISDR in 2014 reveals that economic losses from natural disasters 1996-2016 totals $2 trillion.
 Natural disasters can ruin farmland, resulting in devastating effects on a community that relies on agriculture for income.
 During and after natural disasters, the cost of food and other resources may skyrocket due to shortages.
-This extra financial strain on communities trying to recover adds another layer of hardship to their lives.
+This extra financial strain on communities trying to recover adds another layer of hardship.

 The economic impact of natural disasters affects countries in different ways.
 In developed countries, economic loss holds back sustainable development.
 Compared to developing countries, developed ones are better equipped with resources to handle the aftermath.
 Natural disasters contribute to increased rates of poverty in lower-income countries.
 Infrastructure in lower-income countries aren’t made to withstand extreme weather events.
 The economic damage lingers for years and makes it difficult for people to break out of the cycle of poverty.